South Kasai: Secession

 Joseph Ngalula was appointed Prime Minister of South Kasai.

 On 9 August 1960, Kalonji, still in Katanga, declared the region of south-eastern Kasai to be the new Mining State of South Kasai (État minier du Sud-Kasaï) or Autonomous State of South Kasai (État autonome du Sud-Kasaï).
 (Note: In the period shortly after its formation, South Kasai's official title remained unclear.
 Beside État autonome or État minier, it is sometimes termed Province of the Luba (Province muluba) or Mining Province (Province minier).
 The use of the word "state" (état) was deliberately ambiguous, allowing Kalonji to avoid specifying whether the South Kasai claimed to independence as a nation-state in imitation of Katanga, or as a province within the Congo.)
+The declared borders of South Kasai included all of Kasai Province except Sankuru District and Lulua District, though in fact the Kalonjists controlled a much smaller portion of territory.

 Unlike Katanga, however, South Kasai's secession did not explicitly mean the rejection of its position within the Republic of the Congo.
 Rather, it resembled the self-declared local governments in Équateur Province.
 The "Autonomous State" title was chosen in order to re-enforce the impression that the secession was not a rejection of Congolese sovereignty, but the creation of a federally-governed region of the Congo.
 The secession had some support among journalists, intellectuals and politicians in Léopoldville, with one newspaper calling it "a model by which the many new states now mushrooming in the Congo might form a new federation".
 In practice South Kasai had considerably more independence than a regular province and, by mandating its own federated powers unilaterally, was effectively seceding from the Congo.
 It also did not forward any taxes to the central government and locals—drawing a comparison to the secessionist state to the south—sometimes referred to it as "Little Katanga".
 MNC-K deputies also initially refused to sit in the Congolese Parliament in Léopoldville.

 Kalonji was declared president and Joseph Ngalula prime minister.
 Although the Luba-Kasai had never lived in a single state before, Kalonji was able to gain the broad support of the Luba chiefs for the secession.
 He was able to portray the secession internationally as the result of the persecution and the failure of the Congolese government to sufficiently protect the Baluba in the rest of the Congo.
 South Kasai's borders frequently changed, never stabilizing during its brief existence.
 The state's capital was Bakwanga.
 In 1962 its population was estimated at 2,000,000.